Taking a gap year before university gives you a fantastic opportunity to see different places, try new things and learn about how the world works.

-But a whole Gap Year travelling without earning money is not realistic for most people, so you will need to find some dollar to help you along your journey.
+But a whole gap year travelling without earning money is not realistic for most people, so you will most likely need to find a way to make some extra money to help you along your journey.

-Many Gap Year-ers travel and work in blocks, so you’ll spend a few months earning in one place then spend that money travelling and exploring new countries.
+Many people choose to travel and work in blocks, so you’ll spend a few months earning in one place and then spend that money travelling and exploring new countries.

-Our list will give you ideas about ways to earn money on a Gap Year that combines working and the potential for living aboard.
+Our list will give you some ideas about ways to earn money on a gap year that combine working and the potential for living aboard.

-You’d prefer to be teaching windsurfing on a stunning beach in Greece rather than working down at the local Co-op, right?
+After all, you’d prefer to be sailing in Australia rather than working down at the local Co-op, right?

-Of course we’ve put our own Flying Fish spin on this list and you won’t see anything as boring as fruit picking (who wants to do that?!) but genuine and exciting opportunities to make you money whilst doing some amazing gap year activities*.
+Of course, we’ve put our own Flying Fish spin on things and you won’t see anything as boring as fruit picking (who wants to do that?!) but genuine and exciting opportunities to make you money whilst doing some amazing gap year activities*.

 - Work in a holiday resort

 - Bar or waiter/waitress work

 - Be a ski instructor

 - Work on a cruise ship